A counterexample to the Cantelli conjecture through the Skorokhod embedding problem: Introduction

-In fact, as we will see from the construction in Section~\ref{s:construction}, the function $\varphi$ can be taken to be a ``choice'' between two continuous functions:
+In fact, as we will see from the construction in Section \ref {s:construction}, the function $\varphi$ can be taken to be a ``choice'' between two continuous functions:

-where $\compact$ is a Cantor set of positive Lebesgue measure and $\varphi_0,\varphi_1\in C(\R)$.
+where $\compact$ is a fat Cantor set of positive Lebesgue measure (see its construction in Section \ref{ss:construction2}) and $\varphi _0,\varphi_1\in C(\R)$.
 Actually, the function $\varphi$ we construct here is discontinuous.
 We believe that Cantelli conjecture is true if we impose the continuity of the function $\varphi$, but we have no proof for that.

-In the proof of Theorem~\ref{t:main}, there is a notion that naturally appears, the one of a new mass transport, that we name Brownian transport \begin{definition} Let $\mu_0,\mu_1$ be two probability measures, with the same mean and square integrable.
-We say that there exists a \emph{Brownian transport} from $\mu_0$ to $\mu_1$ if, for a random process $(X_t, t\ge 0)$ such that $X_0\sim \mu_0$ and $\mathrm{d}X_t =\mathrm{d}B_t$ (where $B$ is a real Brownian motion independent of $\mu_0$), one can find a stopping time $T$ with finite expectation, and a function $f$ such that \begin{enumerate} \item $X_T \sim \mu_1$, \item a.s. $T=f(X_T)$. \end{enumerate} We say that $f$ is the \emph{stopping funtion} of this transport.

-If moreover the time $T$ is a.s. bounded, we say that there exists a \emph{bounded Brownian transport} from $\mu_0$ to $\mu_1$. \end{definition} Its study seems highly interesting on its own (see \S\ref{s:B-transport}-\ref{s:B-transport-interval}).
-However, in this paper, we will prove only two existence theorems, and their assumptions are clearly far from being optimal: we prove the results that would suffice to conclude the proof of Theorem~\ref{t:main}.

-We point out that such a transport does not always exist.
-In particular, a Brownian transport cannot exist if the target measure $\mu_1$ is atomic (unless $\mu_0$ has atoms at the same place).
-Moreover, we cannot for instance transport the uniform measure on $[-1,1]$ to the uniform measure on $[-1/2,1/2]$: the variance cannot be decreased by a Brownian transport.
-The bounded Brownian transport is even more restrictive: for instance, it cannot create ``holes'' inside the support of the measure, a necessary condition for its existence is that Supp$(\mu_0) \subset $ Supp$(\mu_1)$.

-We will discuss the existence of a Brownian transport later, in Section~\ref{s:construction}.
-Nevertheless, to construct a counter-example to Cantelli conjecture, we will consider probability measures such that a bounded Brownian transport exists (and the proof of its existence is an essential step in the construction).
-The second main result here is the following